 - Variable spreads: which is determined by currency pair liquidity and market volatility.

 - Fixed spreads: which are pre-agreed in advance by your broker and are not influenced by market conditions.
+Fixed spreads are usually found for the major pairs with higher liquidity and sometimes limited to certain account types.

 To read more about spreads and what the spread tells you, we have an article here.